-Annexations and transfers of property to the Bellevue parks system has been a significant contributor to the park system in the past.
-Coal Creek Natural Area (Bellevue's largest park), Weowna, Eastgate and

-Surrey Downs Parks have all come to the city through property transfers from King County.
+Annexations and transfers of property to Bellevue's parks system have been a significant contributor in the past.
+Coal Creek Natural Area (Bellevue's largest park), Weowna, Eastgate and Surrey Downs Parks have all come to the city through property transfers from King County.
 In the future, there are few, if any, opportunities left for park land to be added through annexation.
 Similarly, transfers of park properties or open space are becoming increasingly limited, but opportunities still remain across the city.
 These transfers tend to be more opportunistic in nature and cannot be planned far in advance.
-Yet, the City remains keenly interested in working with other public or private land owners in Bellevue who may wish to add their holdings to Bellevue's parks and open space system.
+The City remains keenly interested in working with other public or private land owners in Bellevue who may wish to add their holdings to Bellevue's parks and open space system.